postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/newman-with-docker.md

 ## macOS and Ubuntu

-To use Newman with Docker, do the following:
+To use Newman with Docker for macOS and Ubuntu, do the following:

 1\.
 In the [Docker Hub](https://hub.docker.com/r/postman/newman/), download your copy.